Chapter 14.05

 903.4.2 Alarms.
 One approved audible and visual device shall be connected to every automatic sprinkler system at an approved location.
 Such sprinkler water-flow alarm devices shall be activated by water flow equivalent to the flow of a single sprinkler of the smallest orifice size installed in the system.
 Audible and visual alarm devices shall be provided on the exterior of the building in an approved location.
 Where a fire alarm system is installed, actuation of the automatic sprinkler system shall actuate the building fire alarm system.

-903.6.3 Substantial Addition or Expansion.
-An automatic sprinkler system shall be provided throughout all existing buildings where a substantial addition or expansion occurs and the total fire area of the structure exceeds 5,000 square feet.
-Group R-3 substantial additions or expansions shall comply with Section 903.2.8.1.
+903.6.1 Substantial Addition.
+An automatic sprinkler system shall be provided throughout all existing R-3 Occupancy buildings where a substantial addition occurs and the total new gross floor area of the structure exceeds 3,600 square feet.
+Group R-3 substantial additions or alterations shall comply with Section 903.2.8.1.1.

-903.6.4 Change of occupancy classification.
+903.6.2 Change of occupancy classification.
 Any existing building that undergoes a change of occupancy classification into a higher hazard category shall comply with the requirements of Section 903.2.
-Relative hazard categories of occupancy groups shall be established based upon the Heights and Areas Hazard Categories of Table 912.5 of the current edition of the International Existing Building Code, as published by the International Code Council.
+Relative hazard categories of occupancy groups shall be established based upon the Heights and Areas Hazard Categories of Table 1011.5 of the current edition of the International Existing Building Code, as published by the International Code Council.
 The requirements of Section 903.2 shall not be required when a change of occupancy classification is made to an equal or lesser hazard category.
 Group L occupancies shall be considered a relative hazard of 1 (highest hazard).
-R-3.x occupancies shall be considered a relative hazard of 4 (lowest hazard).

-907.5.4 Monitoring of other fire systems.
+907.4.4 Monitoring of other fire systems.
 In buildings equipped with a fire alarm system or sprinkler alarm and supervisory service (SASS) system, where other fire suppression or extinguishing systems are installed in the building (including but not limited to commercial kitchen suppression systems, pre-action fire suppression systems, dry chemical systems, and clean agent systems), these other suppression systems shall be monitored by the SASS dedicated function fire alarm system and transmitted as a specific signal to the Central Station.
-The system shall be monitored and comply with the UL Certification requirements contained herein.
+The system shall be monitored in compliance with Section 907.6.6.

-2. Corridors, hallways, aisles with shelving and/or fixtures obstructing the required light intensity for that area.
+2. Corridors, hallways, and aisles with shelving and/or fixtures obstructing the required light intensity for that area.

 3. Music practice rooms.